ChrstphrHll/npc_gen/students/Shenai Inqoul.md

 year: 2
 guild: Burk
 partyID: 57
+tags:
+- Tiefling
+- Monk
+- Assault
+- 2nd
+- Burk
 ---
 # Shenai Inqoul
 ---
 ### Description
 - 2nd year Tiefling Monk in Burk
-- wavy dirty blonde hair that's a tousled bed head, Green eyes, and Olive skin
+- wavy dirty blonde hair that's a tousled bed head, Deep Blue eyes, and Olive skin
 - Is Intrepid and Immature, and has Pessimism as their ideal

 ### Organizations